hoytech/quadrable/README.md

 * The number of witnesses is roughly the number of strands times the average depth of the tree (fixed at 19.9).
 This estimate is slightly high because it doesn't account for the witnesses omited due to [combined proofs](#combined-proofs).
 Better proxies for this estimate are proof size or (equivalently) calldata gas: Observe that when the number of strands doubles, the calldata gas less than doubles.
 This effect will become more pronounced with smaller DB sizes or larger number of strands.

 In general, the gas cost is proportional to the number of witnesses in the proof, which is roughly the average depth of the tree times the number of values to be proven.
-To determine the gas cost for calldata, importing the proof, querying, and updating, take this number and multiple it by 5000 (very rough estimate).
+To determine the gas cost for calldata, importing the proof, querying, and updating, take this number and multiply it by 5000 (very rough estimate).
 The gas cost technically isn't linear, since (among other things) the cost of EVM memory increases quadratically, but this estimate seems to hold for reasonable parameter sizes.

 For optimistic roll-up applications, proofs only need to be supplied in the case a fraudulent action is detected.
 If the system is well designed, then game-theoretically the frequency of this should be "never".
 Because of this, typical gas costs aren't the primary concern.
 The bigger issue is the worst-case gas usage in the presence of [adversarially selected keys](#proof-bloating).
 If an attacker manages to make it so costly for the system to verify a fraud proof that it cannot be done within the block-gas limit (the maximum gas that a transaction can consume, at any cost), then there is an opportunity for fraud to be committed.